Kriegsspiel: The free Kriegsspiel movement

 Lieutenant Wilhelm Jacob Meckel published a treatise in 1873 and another in 1875 in which he expressed four complaints about the overcomplicated rules of Kriegsspiel: 1) the rules constrain the umpire, preventing him from applying his expertise; 2) the rules are too rigid to realistically model all possible outcomes in a battle, because the real world is complex and ever-changing; 3) the computations for casualties slow down the game and have a minor impact on a player's decisions anyway; 4) few officers are willing to make the effort to learn the rules.

 The fourth issue was the most serious, as the Prussian military struggled to meet the growing demand for umpires.
 Meckel proposed dispensing with some of the rules and giving the umpire more discretion to arbitrate events as he saw fit.
 The only things he kept were the dice and the losses tables for assessing casualties.

 In 1876, General Julius von Verdy du Vernois proposed dispensing with all the rules and tools completely and allowing the umpire to arbitrate the game entirely as he saw fit.
 This form of Kriegsspiel came to be known as free Kriegsspiel (counterpart to Reisswitz's rigid Kriegsspiel) and was well-received by the officer corps because it was easier to learn and allowed umpires to apply their own expertise.
 Verdy's insight was that all that was truly essential for Kriegsspiel was the umpire and concealed information, with an emphasis on the fog of war and delayed messaging.
 Free Kriegsspiel became popular and Reisswitz's rigid style fell out of favor in professional circles.

-The spread of wargaming beyond Germany
+Spread of wargaming beyond Germany

 Kriegsspiel attracted little attention outside of Prussia before 1870.
 Reisswitz Jr. travelled to Russia where he demonstrated Kriegsspiel to the Russian court, but he failed to win them over.
 In 1825, the French general Auguste de Marmont witnessed a Kriegsspiel match in Berlin and commissioned a translation of Reisswitz's manual which was submitted to the French army in March 1829.
 A Dutch translation appeared in 1836.

 In 1870, Prussia defeated France in the Franco-Prussian War.
 Many credited the Prussian army's superior performance to its wargaming tradition.
 The Prussian army did not have any significant advantage in weaponry, numbers, or troop quality, but it was the only army in the world that practiced wargaming.
 This led to great worldwide interest in Kriegsspiel.
 The first Kriegsspiel manual in English, Rules for the Conduct of the War-Game by E. Baring, based on the system of Wilhelm von Tschischwitz, was published in 1872 for the British army and received a royal endorsement.

-In the United States, Charles Adiel Lewis Totten published Strategos, the American War Game in 1880, and William R. Livermore published The American Kriegsspiel in 1882.
-In 1873, a group of students and teachers at Oxford University founded the University Kriegspiel [sic] Club, which was the world's first recreational wargaming club.
+In the United States, Charles Adiel Lewis Totten published Strategos, the American War Game in 1880.
+In 1882, William R. Livermore published The American Kriegsspiel.
+In 1873, a group of students and teachers at Oxford University founded the University Kriegspiel [sic] Club, which was the world's first recreational wargaming club for civilians.